Ambronay

 Ambronay ([ɑ̃bʁɔnɛ]) is a commune in the Ain department in the Auvergne-Rhône-Alpes region of eastern France.

+The commune covers an area of 33.55 km2 (12.95 sq mi).
+Vincent Mancuso is the mayor for the 2020-2026 tenure.

 Geography

 The commune of Ambronay is at the centre of a semicircle of mountains at the foot of the westernmost foothills of the Jura Mountains and is bordered in the west by the river Ain.

 Ambronay is located some 50 km west of Annecy and some 50 km north-east of Lyon.
 The A42 autoroute (E611) traverses the western part of the commune from north to south with an exit to the D12 near the hamlet of Genoud.
 The D1075 road runs parallel to and east of the Autoroute from Pont-d'Ain in the north to Saint-Denis-en-Bugey in the south.
 The D12 and D12A road runs from Priay in the west through the commune to the village.
 The D36 road also runs north-east from the D1075 from the southern border of the commune to the village and continues north-east to Saint-Jean-le-Vieux. there are also numerous local roads covering the whole commune.
 A railway line runs from Pont d'Ain in the north to Amberieu-en-Bugey in the south parallel to and near the D1075 road.
 There is a railway station (Ambronay—Priay) in the commune west of the village just north of the D12A road.

 It is a rural commune with a land area of 3,355 hectares of which 720 are wooded - mostly in the east.

 There are a number of hamlets in the commune.
 These are: